LAWN WATERING GUIDELINES

 Spray heads are smaller, pop-up and do not move or rotate.
 They are usually placed in smaller areas and spray a fixed pattern (i.e. half circle, etc.).
 Since they don't move, they water each square foot that they cover 100% of the time they are on.

-Rotor Heads are larger, also pop-up and slowly rotate back and forth, throwing water a further distance and are usually used in larger areas.
+Rotor Heads are usually larger, also pop-up and slowly rotate back and forth, throwing water a further distance and are usually used in larger areas.
 Due to the fact that they move back and forth slowly, they are not watering each square foot that they cover 100% of the time that they are on.
 They are good heads, but it is important to recognize that they need to run much longer than spray heads in order to put out as much water to each square foot of turf.
 Rotor heads need to run 2 to 3 times as long as spray heads!

 So how long should they run?